 Although there may be hundreds of factors why your Fort Wayne home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
 Identifying them may help you to understand what a technician means when they outline the choices for resolving the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-- Faulty wiring
+- Bad AC wiring

-- Leaking refrigerant
+- Your Air Conditioner is Leaking refrigerant

-- Outside fan is not turning
+- Outside AC fan is not turning

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This often indicates a loss of power, contactor problems or even a faulty thermostat.
+This often indicates a loss of power, contactor problems or even a broken thermostat.

 - Frozen coil

 Experts recommend that the most effective way for a Fort Wayne area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and apply the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!